GLOBAL MARKETS-Shares wary on U.S. inflation, battered bitcoin charts recovery

 Germany's benchmark 10-year bond yield was a touch lower at -0.13% DE10YT=RR, around six basis points below two-year highs hit last week.

-The softness of the dollar combined with concerns about inflation and the wild volatility of cryptocurrencies to put gold back into favour.
-The metal was last at $1,881 an ounce XAU=, after reaching its highest since January.
+The softness of the dollar combined with concerns about inflation and the wild volatility of cryptocurrencies helped support gold.
+The metal was last at $1,880 an ounce XAU=, after reaching its highest since January.

 "The recent mix of strong U.S. CPI, weak employment, and Fed policymakers willing to let inflation overshoot while targeting the employment gap, could remain gold-bullish for a while longer," said Michael Hsueh, commodities & FX strategist at Deutsche Bank.